blue-build/modules/modules/justfiles/README.md

 # `justfiles`

-The `justfiles` module makes it easy to include [just](https://just.systems/) recipes from multiple files.
+The `justfiles` module makes it easy to include [just](https://just.systems/) recipes from multiple files into a systemwide justfile.

+On images derived from Universal Blue, these recipes will be available under the `ujust` command, while on other images BlueBuild's `blujust` command can be used to access them.

 It can be useful for example when utilizing DE-specific justfiles when building multiple images.
-On the other hand, you likely wont need the module if you're building just one image or need just one justfile for all your images.

 ## What is just ?